Revolutionary-Games/Thrive/doc/setup_instructions.md

 If you get errors like `cannot load such file -- os (LoadError)` when running the ruby scripts, reinstall the ruby gems mentioned earlier in this file.

+### All files are marked as changed

+If you are on Windows and you see that most game files are marked as changed after opening the Godot editor, then check your `autocrlf` setting (instructions are in this file), and reclone or recheckout all of the game files (while Godot is closed).